 It is not suitable to use bacteriolytic antibiotics because of the toxins' induction of pre-term contractions.
 Fetal outcome is far better if prophylactic antibiotics are used (52).

 On the other hand, some authors suggest to use antibiotics only when clinical signs appear and laboratory data confirm infection.
 They are concerned that antibiotic use would lead to microbial resistance in the neonate.

 In 1972, Liggins used for the first time steroids to prevent the neonatal RDS, which is nowadays part of routine care for women in preterm labour.
 It is confirmed that the best results are achieved after the first treatment, beginning after 24 hours up to one week after.
 The second cycle of treatment gives a lower rate of RDS prevention.
 Intra-muscular rather than oral administration is suggested.
 Steroids appear to be successful to prevent RDS when administered in pregnancies between 27-30 weeks with prevention rates up to 50%.
 One has to keep in mind that steroids might increase the risk of infection (59).

 It has been proven that steroid treatment is associated with a lower rate of long-term complications of pre-term born babies, matched for GA.
 Among babies receiving steroids in utero neurological impairment is less frequent compared to new-borns with higher birth weight.(2;33).
 Patricia C. refers to a follow up for a two to six year period (17).

 The conclusions of the majority of studies reveal that in pregnancies complicated by pPROM the pulmonary maturation is accelerated compared to uncomplicated pre-term births of the same gestational age (41; 42; 56).

 Table 3.
 Steroid effect on preventing RDS in pPROM pregnancies

-- to give the possibility of using intra-muscular steroid treatment
+- to give the possibility of using intra-muscular steroid treatment for 24 hours;

 - to transfer the patient to a tertiary intensive care unit.